klapo/pyfocs/README.md

 # Getting Started

 ## Installation

+### Using a package manager
 pyfocs can be installed by using:

 `pip install pyfocs`

 which installs pyfocs plus all dependencies.
+This install method has caused problems for Windows OS.
+If you encounter errors when running pyfocs using this method, we instead recommend following the below method.

+### From source
-Alternatively you can download the source code, navigate to the directory containing it, and run
+Alternatively you can download the source code from this repository (green button with "Clone or Download"), extract the package, navigate to the directory containing it, and run:

 `python setup.py install`

+Note that Windows users will need to use anaconda power prompt or a similar python environment.

-Both methods should result in the `PyFOX.py` being executable from the command line.
+Both methods should result in the `PyFOX.py` being callable from the command line.

+### Dependency issues
 Installing the code from source may allow some dependency issues.
 These can be resolved through

 `pip install -r requirements.txt`